 The songs vary in quality and style, but they can basically be described as pop, mainly dance pop (yay!) or ballads (eh!).
-(Oh, look, I'm outting my prejudices right here.)
+(Oh, look, I'm outing my prejudices right here.)

 Perhaps one of the most prominent artists that Eurovision can really be thanked for bringing to widespread attention is ABBA.
 So good on them for that...

-So without any further ado, here are my thougts on all entrants.
+So without any further ado, here are my thoughts on all entrants.

 Russia / Little Big - "Uno"

 My goodness, this is a dreadful number.
 Why is Russia trying to cop so hard from Latin music?
 Like, I realize that Latin dance style is so 2020, but by god I would have preferred a modern Eurotrash ballad, even if it sounded like it had been in deep freeze since 1990.